 8. Reduce Stress & Rest

+High-stress levels prevent your body from focusing on essential jobs like proper immune function.
+Support your immune system by reducing stress and planning daily relaxation activities, like breathing exercises, restorative or yin yoga, meditation, journaling, Epsom salt baths, nature walks, or anything else you enjoy.
 In addition, sleep is one of the best things you can do to support your immune system.
 Strive to be in bed by 10:30 PM every night.
-If you feel stressed and run down, then try to go to bed earlier or take a short nap daily.
+If you feel stressed and run down, take a nap or go to bed earlier.
 Sleep allows your body to rest, repair, and regenerate so it can fight off pathogens and support immune function.
-Learn how to Sleep Better… Starting Tonight!

 9. Supplement For Support

-Support your immune system with zinc, vitamin C, lemon balm, Chaga, mushroom blend, cat’s claw, vitamin B-12, spirulina, olive leaf, echinacea, goldenseal, elderberry syrup, lomatium root, eyebright, cherry bark, mullein leaf, and propolis.
+Support your immune system with supplements like zinc, vitamin C, lemon balm, Chaga, mushroom blend, cat’s claw, vitamin B-12, spirulina, olive leaf, echinacea, goldenseal, elderberry syrup, lomatium root, eyebright, cherry bark, mullein leaf, and propolis.
 You can take many of these supplements year-round.
-It can be helpful to increase the dosage before traveling or high-stress events.
+It can be helpful to increase the dosage before traveling or during high-stress events.

-Support Your Immune System FAQ
+Support Your Immunity FAQ